ValokAsura/WindowerAddons/QuickTrade/readme.md

 enter the command '//qtr all'.
 This will allow QuickTrade to search your other valid storage areas and use Itemizer to move the items into your inventory automatically.

-If you wish to test this addon before having it perform a trade, you may edit line 36 in the QuickTrade.lua file.
+If you wish to test this addon before having it perform a live trade, you may edit line 36 in the QuickTrade.lua file.

 Change
 	exampleOnly = false